hassan-teymoury/OCRTransformer/README.md

 # OCRTransformer

-A Python package to key information from images of the purchase receipt
+A Python package to extract key information from images of the purchase receipts using OCR and Transformers